The Cumbria Way walking route is a 70 mile (112km) linear route through the heart of the Lake District.

 The Cumbria Way takes walkers on a 70 mile (112km) adventure through the heart of the Lake District National Park.
 It can be walked from south to north or vice versa.
 Most of the route is low level but there are some higher, more exposed parts and good map reading skills are essential as the route is not well way-marked.

 The next day takes you into the heart of the Lake District Fells with some higher walking finishing at Elterwater Hostel or Great Langdale Bunkhouse.
-Walkers can also venture further from the route to Thorney How Hostel or Grasmere Hostel in Grasmere.
-At this point the route is through stunning lake district countryside past tarns, across rivers and through woodland and you find your self in the heart of the Cumbria way countryside.
+At this point, the route is through stunning lake district countryside past tarns, across rivers and through woodland and you find yourself in the heart of the Cumbria way countryside.

 Cumbria Way walkers should really take the opportunity to stay at Skiddaw House Hostel high on the side of Skiddaw mountain.
 This hostel may be totally off grid but it does not stint on comfort and hospitality.
 Don’t forget to stock up on provisions in Keswick before you set off though as it is self- catering only.
 The Lonscale Centre at Blencathra and the Whitehorse Inn Bunkhouse (a little off route) also catered for this night.